What is sheet music?

 Read and enjoy the post!

 Note: In order for you to fully understand the basics of sheet music notation it’s a good idea to get yourself familiar with the basics of music theory.
-Check out my Beginner’s Guide To Basic Music Theory.
+Check out my Basic Music Theory: The Complete Beginner’s Guide.

 Understanding the layout of sheet music